-The Friends of Purdon (FOP) project is a Nevada City, California based effort to keep the Purdon Crossing at the South Yuba River clean by regularly removing all trash and debris and providing proper sanitation for all visitors.
+The Friends of Purdon (FOP) project is a Nevada City, California based effort to keep the Purdon Crossing at the South Yuba River clean by encouraging visitors to remove their trash and by providing for proper sanitation (four professionally serviced Porta-Potties).

 We encourage everyone to experience the majestic beauty of the South Yuba River and are committed to working hard to continue to provide these much needed services.